nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **FAQ**
 Facing an issue?
-Below are the commonly asked questions, which address technical and privacy concerns.
+Below are several commonly asked questions, which address technical and privacy concerns.

 #### Technical Support
 **Q**: How do I transfer my data to another Computer?<br>